kajjera1/Terraform/README.md

 3) IAM User should have resources Access

-1 .Create EC2 instance (amazon Linux)
+1 .
+Create EC2 instance (amazon Linux)

-2 .Connect to EC2 VM using Mobaxterm
+2 .
+Connect to EC2 VM using Mobaxterm

 3 .
 Swith to root user
      $ sudo su -